FAQ

 H3R Performance Class B:C extinguishers are most appropriate for the types of fires likely to occur in an automotive environment.

-Electric Vehicle fires represent a major safety issue.
-Once a lithium-ion battery has ignited it is nearly impossible to extinguish without vast amounts of a cooling agent, such as water.
-If you have an electric vehicle battery fire, it is best to park the car away from structures if possible, escape to a safe distance, and call 911.
-We do not advise trying to fight the fire with a portable fire extinguisher unless the fire is localized (e.g. overheated brakes, interior fire caused by an electrical short - or even by a cigarette, etc.), has only just started, and does not involve the battery.
-In such cases, a MaxOut dry chemical extinguisher or HalGuard clean agent extinguisher would both be effective.
+Once a lithium-ion battery has ignited, it is nearly impossible to extinguish without vast amounts of a cooling agent, such as water.
+When these batteries go into thermal runaway, they release intense heat and toxic gases.
+If you have an electric vehicle battery fire, it is best to park the car away from structures if possible, escape to a safe distance, and call first responders.
+We do not advise trying to fight the fire with a portable fire extinguisher.
+If the fire does not involve a battery and is localized (e.g. overheated brakes, an interior fire caused by an electrical short, etc.), a MaxOut dry chemical extinguisher or HalGuard clean agent extinguisher would both be effective.
 The MaxOut would be most effective, but it would require cleanup.

 Installation, operation and maintenance